Connect with us

 These insights suggest that social media platforms should engage in more – not less – content moderation to identify and hinder manipulation campaigns and thereby increase their users’ resilience to the campaigns.

 The platforms can do this by making it more difficult for malicious agents to create fake accounts and to post automatically.
-They can also accounts that post at very high rates to prove that they are human.
+They can also challenge accounts that post at very high rates to prove that they are human.
 They can add friction in combination with educational efforts, such as nudging users to reshare accurate information.
 And they can educate users about their vulnerability to deceptive AI-generated content.

 Open-source AI models and data make it possible for malicious agents to build their own generative AI tools.
 Regulation should therefore target AI content dissemination via social media platforms rather then AI content generation.
 For instance, before a large number of people can be exposed to some content, a platform could require its creator to prove its accuracy or provenance.

 These types of content moderation would protect, rather than censor, free speech in the modern public squares.
-The right of speech is not a right of exposure, and since people’s attention is limited, influence operations can be, in effect, a form of censorship by making authentic voices and opinions less visible.The Conversation
+The right of free speech is not a right of exposure, and since people’s attention is limited, influence operations can be, in effect, a form of censorship by making authentic voices and opinions less visible.The Conversation

 Filippo Menczer, Professor of Informatics and Computer Science, Indiana University